We-Gold/We-Gold.github.io/docs/weekly/troubleshooting.md

 `overflow-x-auto` — that hides the problem behind a scrollbar and leaves the real cause in place.

+## The whole *page* is wider than a phone, and the image didn't scale down

+Different failure from the one above, and it looks like the image ignoring `ScaleToFit` when it isn't: the frame did scale — to a column that had already been widened past the viewport by the frame itself.

+`ScaleToFit` lays its children out at true canvas size and only shrinks them with a `transform`, which doesn't affect layout, so the subtree's intrinsic width is still 1080.
+That width propagates up as a **min-content floor**:
+`max-width` on an ancestor caps how wide it draws but not how wide it demands, and daisyUI's `.drawer-content` is a grid item, whose default `min-width: auto` resolves to exactly that floor.
+The article settles at its `max-w-[750px]`, the page grows to hold it, and every element on it — header included — is laid out against a 798px page on a 390px phone.

+Two places break the chain, and both are in place:

+- `minWidth: 0` on `ScaleToFit`'s own container, so a frame never exports its intrinsic width to its ancestors.
+- `min-w-0` on `.drawer-content` in `BaseLayout.astro`, which stops *any* wide descendant — a fixed-size figure, a long unbroken code line — from widening the page instead of being clamped.

+If a new page does this again, look for a fixed-size subtree that isn't behind either guard rather than reaching for `overflow-x` on the article.

 ## Export buttons don't appear

 - Production build — they're stripped by `import.meta.env.DEV` on purpose.